grimmlab/permGWAS/README.md

 # permGWAS
-Permutation-based Linear Mixed Models for GWAS
+Efficient Permutation-based Genome-wide Association Studies for Normal and Skewed Phenotypic Distributions

 ## Citation

-The paper is currently under review.

-You can find a preprint of the manuscript at BioRxiv (https://www.biorxiv.org/content/10.1101/2022.04.05.487185v1.abstract)

 John, M., Ankenbrand, M. J., Artmann, C., Freudenthal, J. A., Korte, A., & Grimm, D. G. (2022).
 **Efficient Permutation-based Genome-wide Association Studies for Normal and Skewed Phenotypic Distributions**.
-bioRxiv, 487185.
+Accepted at European Conference on Computational Biology (ECCB) 2022, Bioinformatics, 2022.

+You can find a preprint of the manuscript at BioRxiv (https://www.biorxiv.org/content/10.1101/2022.04.05.487185v1.abstract)

 ## Introduction